amarnathreddy5950/Bellabeat-Case-Study/README.md

 # Bellabeat-Case-Study
-Analyze smart device usage data to gain insight into how consumers use non-Bellabeat smart devices.
-Select one Bellabeat product to apply these insights and provide recommendations to the marketing team.
+This project delves into the analysis of smart device usage data to uncover patterns in non-Bellabeat smart device usage.
+The aim is to select a Bellabeat product and leverage these insights to provide recommendations to the marketing team.

-This is Data Analysis Project using R.
+This project involves data analysis using R.

-*Dataset Used*
+## Dataset Used
-FitBit Fitness Tracker Data: Minute-level details from 30 users on physical activity, heart rate, and sleep.Valuable for health and lifestyle insights.
-CC0: Public Domain, made available through Mobius.
+The dataset comprises minute-level details from 30 users concerning physical activity, heart rate, and sleep obtained from Fitbit Fitness Trackers.
+This dataset is particularly valuable for deriving insights related to health and lifestyle.
+It is provided under the CC0 license and can be accessed via Mobius.

+Link to the dataset - https://www.kaggle.com/datasets/arashnic/fitbit?resource=download

+I have attached both the R Markdown (RMD) file and its corresponding PDF for reference.